HEERA ALAYA

 Ajeetji, how did you come to name your organisation Guria?

-When you were 17 years old, you attempted to help a sex worker’s children—Aap ne dil ke bath mane [You listened to your heart].
+When you were 17 years old, you made an effort to support a sex worker’s children—aap ne dil ke bath mane [You listened to your heart].

 AS: I connect the mind to the heart, emphasising the heart.
-I don’t bother with what people say—if what you are doing is correct, you must go ahead.
+I don’t concern myself with what others may say—if your actions are correct, you should proceed without hesitation.

 Your family rebuffed your altruistic actions.
-Were they concerned about your well-being or the family image?
+Were their concerns rooted in your well-being or the image of the family?

-AS: Like most protective parents, they [Mr Singh’s parents] wanted me to be safe and become a successful bureaucrat, so I ended up at Delhi University.
-But, overprotection can sometimes become a curse—you have to act and be a certain way.
-For my parents, on one side, it was about my well-being, and on the other, it was about being part of the system and refraining from dealing with taboo subjects.
+AS: Like most protective parents, they [Mr Singh’s parents] wanted me to be safe and become a successful bureaucrat, which led me to Delhi University.
+However, overprotection can sometimes be a curse—you have to act and be a certain way.
+For my parents, on one side, it was about my well-being, while on the other, it was about adhering to societal norms and avoiding involvement with taboo topics.

 Why does society fear taboo subjects?

-AS: Society wants to live in a safe monotonous cocoon, lacking creativity in life.
+AS: Society wants to live in a safe, monotonous cocoon, devoid of creativity.
 Only when you question will you know that you are part of this existence and connect not only to human beings but also to birds, rivers, mountains, and bees.
 This art of connecting is crucial.
-And only questioning people can be creative and innovative.
-Jesus, Moses, Buddha, Mohammed and Kabir were ahead of their times and not accepted by society; they were hanged and killed.
+Only by questioning people can we be creative and innovative.
+Figures like Jesus, Moses, Buddha, Mohammed and Kabir were visionaries of their time, and not accepted by society; they were hanged and killed.

-Society’s rejection and threats shouldn’t be a deterrent; you must question and create.
+Society’s rejection and threats shouldn’t deter you; you must question and create.

 What do you admire about Manjuji?

 AS: Change-makers and whistle-blowers often have to walk alone.
-In Manju, besides having excellent support, I have a person I can trust blindly.
+In Manju, I have excellent support and a person I can trust unquestioningly.
 Good people like Manju, who are independent and courageous, are hard to come by.

 Manjuji, how did you come to join Guria?

 SM: I had no intention to get married; I was keen to continue my social work [with an orphanage] and adopt two children.
 But all that changed when my life crossed paths with Guria.
-On the first day I taught at Guria— when the children asked me to return the next day—I realised I had landed my dream job.
+On my first day of teaching at Guria— when the children asked me to return the next day—I realised I had found my dream job.
 I wanted to be his [Ajeet Singh’s] steadfast supporter.

 On learning of my decision to join Guria, the director of the SOS orphanage scolded me and threatened to kick me out without paying me.
 I told him [orphanage director] to go to hell.
 Guria offered me 1,500 rupees.
 I told him [Ajeet Singh] point-blank: “I want to join you, but now I don’t even have a roof on my head; you have to provide shelter,” and he agreed.
 The room that we are sitting in now was my room.